Our Services

 If you regularly use hot tubs and are trying to conceive, it may be wise to:

-If you're experiencing difficulty conceiving and want to understand whether male infertility could be a factor, you can check your symptoms to get personalized insights and guidance on the right next steps.
+If you're experiencing difficulty conceiving and want to understand whether male infertility could be a factor, take our free symptom checker to get personalized insights and guidance on the right next steps.

 This is a common question: Can hot tubs affect female fertility?